BIO

 I am an inaugural Asia Fellow of the International Strategy Forum at Schmidt Futures (2022 cohort) and a Nonresident Fellow at the National Bureau of Asian Research in Washington, DC.
 I also contribute my expertise to the experts group at the Center for East Asia Policy Studies of the Brookings Institution.
 I served as a 2021-2022 Fung Global Fellow (Early-Career Scholar Track) at the Princeton Institute for International and Regional Studies (PIIRS) at Princeton UniversityAt Princeton, I conducted two major projects – one on the weaponization of the semiconductor supply chains in the global chip shortage, and another on the varied levels of country access to vaccines and the governance of vaccine procurement.

 I am focusing on finalizing my first book manuscript, DIGITAL TRADE WARS & CURRENCY CONFLICT: China, South Korea and Japan’s Responses to U.S. Protectionism since COVID-19.
 The book is currently supported by the International Strategy Forum (ISF) Fellows Individual Impact Grant of Schmidt Futures and has also been enriched by the Next Generation Researcher Grant of the National Research Foundation of Korea.
 Using a framework of institutional variance in the nexus of industry-state-bureaucracy across jurisdictions, my book manuscript attempts to answer why the three East Asian economies display different policy responses upon encountering U.S. protectionism since the COVID-19 pandemic, focusing on the cases of semiconductors, EVs and batteries, data governance, and digital currencies.
 It provides a mechanism for predicting their policy moves in digital transformation.
-The early phase of the book project been enriched by the Next Generation Researcher Grant of the National Research Foundation of Korea.
-Academic Book Publication Program at the Research Information Service of the National Library of Korea, where I also serve as member of the foreign reserves acquisition recommendation committee.
+The early phase of the book project been enriched by the Next Generation Researcher Grant of the National Research Foundation of Korea and the Academic Book Publication Program at the Research Information Service of the National Library of Korea, where I also serve as a member of the foreign reserves acquisition recommendation committee.

-Outside academia, I advise public and private sectors with analyses at global, regional, and domestic levels.
+I advise public and private sectors with analyses at global, regional, and domestic levels.
 I also advise and consult for governments, think-tanks and the tech industry.
 I engage actively with media by providing expert commentary to various international media outlets.
 I serve as an expert for the global consulting firm, Duco Experts.

 Track Record Google Scholar LogoORCID iD icon